 Public Elementary, Middle, and High Schools

 After confirming interest in becoming accredited, please contact a member of the NEASC/CPS professional staff to request an Application for Candidacy.

-A school seeking affiliation with the Commission of Public Schools must complete an Application for Candidacy and related questions form and submit it to the Commission office.
+A school seeking affiliation with the Commission of Public Schools must complete an Application for Candidacy and submit it to the Commission office.
 The school must have been in operation for at least one complete school year.
 Once the application has been submitted, a NEASC staff liaison will contact the school to discuss next steps.

 Date of Initial Accreditation

 The date of a school's initial accreditation is retroactive to the last day of evaluation by the Visiting Team.